SteiMi/openstreetmap-carto/README.md

 Since August 2013 these stylesheets have been used on the OSMF tileservers (tile.openstreetmap.org), and are updated from each point release.
 They supersede the previous [XML-based stylesheets](https://github.com/openstreetmap/mapnik-stylesheets).

+This fork was an attempt to remove all text from this style but I couldn't get it to work.
+However, I found a workaround:

+* Compile the project.mml as usual with carto
+* Delete all lines containing the string "<TextSymbolizer" from the resulting xml file (e.g. with vim: `:g/<TextSymbolizer/d`)

 # Installation

 You need a PostGIS database populated with OpenStreetMap data along with auxillary shapefiles.